hatappo/vscode-extension-vibe-notes/README.md

 ### Exporting Comments

 Use the Command Palette (Cmd/Ctrl+Shift+P) to access:
-- `Copy Comments as Raw`: Copy the raw `.local.memo.txt` content
+- `Copy Comments as Raw`: Copy the raw `.local.comments.txt` content
 - `Copy Comments as Markdown`: Copy formatted markdown with clickable links
 - `Copy Comments as JSON`: Copy comments as JSON structure

 ### Storage Format

-Comments are stored in `.local.memo.txt` in your workspace root:
+Comments are stored in `.local.comments.txt` in your workspace root:

 ```
 src/extension.ts#L7 "Make this function name simpler and clearer"